kanaka/mal/chuck/chuck.md

     with the regular operator...
   - `<<` on an `type[]` gives you a weird error as you need to use an `type[0]` (and a `type[]` is merely a reference...)
+  - The compiler will find lots of mistakes for you, but cannot figure out code branches not returning anything which means that return type violations will blow up in your face unless there's a reasonable default value (null for `Object` isn't, 0 for `int` and "" for `string` is)
+  - If you abuse the type system too much, chances are you get a segfault or assert instead of an exception...